criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 <div align="justify">
   <p>

-> CMake configuration to building the application: several targets for a specific role, enabling better management of source files, libraries, and testing processes.

-`TARGET_SRC`
-- It compiles the entire source files of the project into an executable.

-`TARGET_LIB`
-- It creates a static library from the specified source files.
-- It is linked to the main program as entry point to test its funcionality

-`TARGET_TEST`
-- It compiles the test files enabling the run of unit tests according to the author's checking data.
-- It executes linked against the GoogleTest libraries (gtest_main, gmock_main) and the TARGET_LIB.

 > Google Test (gtest) C++ testing framework to carry out and handled correctly well-structured checks ensuring the code results reliability.